 Sometimes public toilets are not equipped with toilet paper and while restaurants do have the paper, they pretty much never provide wet wipes.

 I suggest bringing the items you usually use for the changing routine to avoid surprises.

 Nappy changing in Rome – My experience

 I hate thinking that my baby is dirty and keeps his diaper for a long time.
 To this, it adds that my son doesn’t like to be dressed and undressed, so changing him is always an adventure.
-I found places with a proper changing station quite rarely in Rome, so often I had to do it as best as I could in the stroller in the ladies’ restroom or in the car.
-I became such a pro that I learned to do it with the baby standing even before he started standing by himself, which he’s starting doing it now.
+I found places with a proper changing station quite rarely in Rome, so often I had to do it as best as I could in the stroller in the ladies restroom, or in the car.
+I became such a pro that I learned to do it with the baby standing even before he started walking.
 Don’t ask me how, in times of need, you will become very resourceful.

 A coffee shop that I found with a nice changing table is the one near St. Peter’s Basilica, in Via della Traspontina at the end of Via della Conciliazione.
 It’s a pretty touristy place, but with plenty of space and a very handy bathroom for diaper changing.
 You will likely be visiting the Vatican during your Rome trip, so if you need to change your baby, just take a coffee here and things will get easier.

 Other restaurants with a handy changing unit are Il Margutta near Piazza del Popolo and Aqualunae in Piazza dei Quiriti in the Prati area.